VULNERABILITY TO VIABILITY (V2V) COMPACT

 FOUR PILLARS OF STRUCTURAL CHANGE

-The Compact organizes work around four pillars, replacing fragmented and overpriced finance with coordinated investment built around country priorities in water, education, and health.
+The Compact organizes work around four pillars, replacing fragmented and unaffordable finance with coordinated investment built around country priorities in water, education, and health.

 Pillar 1